MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `snap_getBip44Entropy`

-:::danger Powerful Method
+:::danger Powerful method
-If you call this method, you will receive the user's parent key for the protocol that they requested.
+If you call this method, you receive the user's parent key for the protocol that they requested.
 When that happens, you are now managing a person's keys, and whatever assets they control, on their behalf.
 Their safety is your responsibility.
 :::

-:::caution Only Callable By
+:::caution Only callable by
 - Snaps
 :::